pappgyorgy33/periodcity-detection/README.md

 3. Run the python file and you will have a smaller csv for each lap.

+Note that the code only works for a certain type of csv file generated bx MaxxECU engine management, with the speific column names used in the code

 ## Test run and details

 You can find a test and it's results in the test.ipynb file.
 In this file I also described in more detail the idea behind the method I am using and why it is useful and working.